Introducing Conductor Cloud →

 Multiple harnesses

-Run Claude Code and Codex in the same workspace when they need shared state, or in separate workspaces when they do not.
+Run Claude Code, Codex, and Cursor in the same workspace when they need shared state, or in separate workspaces when they do not.

 Test a worktree in main